-Band unde task, proc supp onstration of knowledge and erstanding of the delegated intervention and/or edure when assisting and/or porting the vife/midwifery team agreed ways of working and regulations/legislation in relation and/or to a delegated task, intervention or resources in relation to a gated task, intervention and edure when assisting and/or porting the midwife/midwifery Processing, recording, reporting and storing data and/or handling information in relation to a delegated task, intervention and procedure when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support 2 2 The student demonstrates satisfactory knowledge and understanding of the delegated tasks, interventions and procedures when assisting and/or supporting the midwife/midwifery team, that is partially sustained throughout the student's practice.
+Band Band Demonstration of knowledge a understanding of the delegate task, intervention and/or procedure when assisting and supporting the midwife/midwit team agreed ways of working and regulations/legislation in relation to a delegated task, intervention and/or procedure when assisting and/or supporting the of equipment and/or erials and/or resources in tion to a delegated task, evention and procedure n assisting and/or porting the wife/midwifery team Processing, recording, reporting and storing data and/or handling information in relation to a delegated task, intervention and procedure when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 2 2 The student demonstrates satisfactory knowledge and understanding of the delegated tasks, interventions and procedures when assisting and/or supporting the midwife/midwifery team, that is partially sustained throughout the student's practice.
 2 The student demonstrates a reasonably effective application of the delegated tasks, interventions and/or procedures that is sometimes in line with best practice and ways of working.
-The student's adherence to the appropriate regulations/legislation is satisfactory, working in a way that is sufficiently within the scope of their role and responsibilities.
+The student's adherence to the appropriate regulations/legislation is satisfactory , working in a way that is sufficiently within the scope of their role and responsibilities.
 2 The student demonstrates sufficient use of the equipment and/or materials and/or resources, which are sometimes applied with accuracy and precision.
 The student monitors and maintains equipment and/or materials and/or resources in a reasonably effective way and sometimes ensures that equipment and/or materials and/or resources are available, correctly located and calibrated as applicable.
-2 The student processes, records, reports and stores data and/or handles information in a reasonably effective and partially clear way when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support.
+The student processes, records, reports and stores data and/or handles information in a reasonably effective and partially clear way when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support.
 The student sometimes processes, records, reports and stores data and/or handles information in line with local and national policies, keeping some relevant information confidential and sometimes supports others to do so.
+1 1 The student p demonstrates basic knowledge and 1 The student demonstrates minimally effective application 1 The student demonstrates poor use of the equipment 1 The student processes, records, reports and stores data and/or